 The tradition of spending time in the desert is nothing new in the Middle east.
-Desert safari in Dubai is by far one of the most popular tourist activities and everybody visiting this fantastic city should try it at least once.
+Although Dubai beaches are nice, desert safari in Dubai is by far one of the most popular tourist activities and everybody visiting this fantastic city should try it at least once.
 Every day, hundreds of snow-white 4×4 Land Cruisers gather outside the city line for an epic off road adventure.

 How to book Desert safari in Dubai?

 The process of booking a safari is simple.
 You have tons of options, such as tour guide at your hotel, on the beach or in the city center.
 You can also book online (like we did).
 The company we used was called Arabian Night Safari.
 We booked online and paid to the driver when he picked us up.
 The price was just 130 DHS (32 EUR) per person, which is extremely cheap considering there is dinner included!
 As I discovered later, you can actually get this trip even cheaper, from 50 DHS already.